 Some features are exclusive to the premium version, and unfortunately, you won’t always know until you try to select one, but the free version has plenty of tools to help you achieve more every day.

 If you're looking for a more heavy-duty tool for tasks with multiple parts and deadlines, take a look at Trello.
-It's generally a better tool for business use, whereas Todoist is perfect for your own personal tasks.
+It's generally a better tool for business use, whereas Todoist is perfect for your own personal tasks and better suited to individual, self-employed workers and small, close teams.

 We've also featured the best to do list apps.